yoavgre/machine-learning-projects/README.md

-project is machine learning course

-proj 1 : linear regression  - implementation of linear regression algorithm. using numpy and pandas. learning and predictiong house prices. proj2 : desecision tress  - A Python project implementing Decision Tree classification with support for entropy, Gini impurity, gain ratio, depth pruning, and chi-squared pruning. proj 3: A Python project implementing classifiers like Naive Bayes, MAP, MaxPrior, and MaxLikelihood proj 4: A Python project implementing Logistic Regression with gradient descent, Naive Bayes using EM for Gaussian mixtures, and feature selection via Pearson correlation. proj 5: k-means - This project implements the K-Means and K-Means++ clustering algorithms for color quantization of images
+Project 1: Linear Regression

+Implemented a linear regression algorithm using NumPy and pandas to learn and predict house prices.

+Project 2: Decision Trees

+Developed a Python decision tree classifier with support for entropy, Gini impurity, gain ratio, depth pruning, and chi-squared pruning.

+Project 3: Classification Algorithms

+Implemented classifiers including Naive Bayes, MAP, MaxPrior, and MaxLikelihood.

+Project 4: Logistic Regression and Naive Bayes

+Implemented logistic regression with gradient descent, Naive Bayes using EM for Gaussian mixtures, and feature selection via Pearson correlation.

+Project 5: K-Means Clustering

+Implemented the K-Means and K-Means++ clustering algorithms for color quantization of images.